 If you are caught with PCP, meth, or cocaine, your penalties can be up to 10 years in jail and up to a $100,000 fine.
 When you are found with more than 1,000 pounds of marijuana, you can face the same consequences.
 Schedule I and II possession with intent to distribute charges face a higher penalty than for schedule IV or schedule V. When faced with charges stemming from possession with intent to distribute a schedule IV substance, you can face three years in jail and a $10,000 fine.
 With a schedule V substance, you can face up to one year in jail and a fine of $5000.

 Federal Penalties for Drug Trafficking

 The minimum penalties for drug trafficking charges are on a federal level.
 Your first offense can get you five to forty years in jail, and a life sentence if a death was involved.
 You can face a fine of up to five million dollars on your first offense.
 For a second drug trafficking offense, your jail sentence will be between ten years and a life sentence, with fines of up to eight million dollars.
-Drug trafficking charges are very serious, and you need to hire a qualified attorney to help you fight these charges to ensure your liberty.
+Drug trafficking charges are very serious, and you need to hire qualified drug trafficking attorneys to help you fight these charges to ensure your liberty.

 When You’ve Been Searched Illegally

 A possible defense for a drug trafficking case is an illegal search and seizure.
 If the police are unable to show probable cause for searching your vehicle, the search was not conducted legally.
 While recent changes in Pennsylvania law have made it easier for police to search a vehicle without a search warrant, they still must be able to show that there was probable cause to conduct the search.
-If you believe you have been searched illegally and this resulted in your charges, it’s important to meet with an experienced attorney who will defend your case in court.
+If you believe you have been searched illegally and this resulted in your charges, it’s important to meet with experienced drug trafficking attorneys who will defend your case in court.